+Home Museum Wanted Specs Back Next

 Sincere thanks to Sarah Hafner for the opportunity to acquire this wonderful artifact.

-Thanks to Charles Levinski for the information on modular printer technology
+Thanks to Charles Levinski for the information on modular printer technology.

-Text and images Copyright ©1997-2023, Rick Bensene.
+Text and images Copyright ©1997-2025, Rick Bensene, All Rights Reserved

-All content on this site is not to be gathered, scraped, replicated, or accesed in any way for any use in populating machine learning or intelligence (Artificial Intelligence, a.k.a.
-AI) databases, language models, graphs, or other AI-related data structures.
-Such use is a violation of copyright law.
-Any such access will be reported to the Oregon Attorney General and prosecuted to the fullest extent the law allows.
+Content on this site may not to be gathered, "scraped", replicated, queried or accesed in any way for any use related to machine learning or intelligence (Artificial Intelligence, a.k.a.
+AI) activities.
+Such use is in direct violation of copyright law.
+Any such access is illegal and will be reported to the Oregon Attorney General and prosecuted to the fullest extent the law allows.